looooris/drone_delivery/README.md

 ros2 launch drone_delivery robot_launch.py
 ```

-The simulation should then run as intended.
+The simulation will then ask if you would like to simulate one or two drones.
+After this, the program will open Webots and the simulation will begin.

 ## Credits